 Jay W. Ross: MB’s Ultimate Philanthropist

-Ironically, the main objector to Henry Mihm’s plans to develop the Shrewsbury River boat-basin area in the 1940s was Jay W. Ross, who would build his own very successful marine business.
-In February 1962, his riverfront property on West Street was also granted a business zone variance.
-He got his start on West Street in 1941 buying land from the borough for $400.
+Jay W. Ross at first objected when Henry Mihm planned to develop the Shrewsbury River boat-basin area in the 1940s.
+Later on he’d build his own successful marine business.
+He got his start in the area in 1941 buying land from the borough for $400.

-By 1963, Ross had opened a boat marina on the land he owned with his mother, Margaret.
-The business offered boat sales, rentals and storage and sailing lessons.
-He credits good timing for the sucess — the years 1965 to 1975 were boom boat years.
-“Back then, boating was very popular because it was a family-oriented activity,” Mr. Ross told me.
-By 1975, Ross was selling over 300 sailboats annually and the business was grossing $700,000, according to a Red Bank Register story.
+In February 1963, Ross was granted a variance to operate a boat marina.
+First opened as “Monmouth Marina” in 1964 and rebranded “Monmouth Sailing Center” in 1966, the business offered boat sales, repairs, rentals, storage and sailing lessons.
+He credited good timing for the success — the next decade proved to be boom boat times.
+“Back then boating was a popular, family-oriented activity,” Mr. Ross told me.
+By 1975, he was selling over 300 sailboats annually and the business was grossing $700,000, according to a Red Bank Register story.

-His marina, the Monmouth Sailing Center, now run by his longtime business partner Jim Brower, is still prosperous today.
-His sisters Elinore and Margaret were also involved in the business.
+His marina, the Monmouth Sailing Center, now run by his longtime business partner James Brower, is still prosperous today.
+Jay’s sisters, Elinore and Margaret, were also involved in the business.

 “Every charitable act is a stepping stone towards heaven.”